 (1) Meetings are opened and closed with devotion.

-(2) Meetings of the convention are not open to the public.
+(2) Meetings of the Convention are not open to the public.

-(3) Members shall maintain confidentiality on all discussions and matters voted on, even after they have relinquished their membership of the convention.
+(3) Members shall maintain confidentiality on all discussions and matters voted on, even after they have relinquished their membership of the Convention.
 The commitment to secrecy also applies to decisions, the nature of which is in itself confidential or has been expressly declared to be so.

-(4) The Dean, in consultation with the chairman, decides whether to invite guests and which guests are to be invited.
+(4) The Dean, in consultation with the chair, decides whether to invite guests and which guests are to be invited.

 Section 6 Minutes

-(1) The secretary shall keep minutes of the meetings of conventions.
+(1) The secretary shall keep minutes of the meetings of Conventions.
 The minutes shall include topics discussed, schedules agreed on and the wording of resolutions taken.

-(2) Minutes shall be forwarded to members of the convention timeously before the next meeting.
-The chairman shall table the minutes for discussion at the next meeting.
-If there are no motions to amend, the minutes shall be deemed to be confirmed and shall be signed by the chairman and the secretary.
+(2) Minutes shall be forwarded to members of the Convention timeously before the next meeting.
+The chair shall table the minutes for discussion at the next meeting.
+If there are no motions to amend, the minutes shall be deemed to be confirmed and shall be signed by the chair and the secretary.

 (3) The Dean shall file the signed minutes.
 The Bishop shall receive a copy.